Sales Incentive Reporting Augmented with Google Analytics

 Key Behaviors to Track in a Sales Incentive Program

-One of the most important things for any sales incentive reporting on a program’s site is understanding key user behaviors.
-Knowing how a user interacts with your website can greatly influence decision-making when it comes to adaptations or additions that can help optimize engagement.
+One of the most essential things for any sales incentive reporting on a program’s site is understanding key user behaviors.
+Knowing how a user interacts with your website can significantly influence decision-making when it comes to adaptations or additions that can help optimize engagement.
 Let’s take a look at some of the most important metrics to track and why they’re so crucial:

 1. Users / Unique Pageviews